dinghy6/sabnzbd-scripts/readme.md

 ### Formatting

 The format the script uses to make and rename files and folders can be customized.
-The script can also rename existing libraries to the customized format (see [[#Usage]]).
+The script can also rename existing libraries to the customized format (see [Usage](#usage)).

 Important notes:
  - The `event_number` should always be first (with a value of `0`)
  - For Plex to pick up the correct edition, `Bracket.CURLY` should be set for `edition`
- - Adding brackets to `fighter_names` will mess up the regexes for detecting them. this may be fixed later
+ - Adding brackets to `fighter_names` will mess up the regexes for detecting them.
+This may be fixed later
  - The keys must match the attributes of `VideoInfo` (but don't include `path`).
 These can be seen just below the formatting section and are already filled in as the default values.

 `FORMAT_ORDER` - The values for each part is the order that they will be in the folder name and file name, starting with `event_number` at `0`.